-- First Sanction Prep Academic Flag To be used for basic offences which require recording, but no action.
+- First Sanction Prep Reminder Flag To be used for basic offences which require recording, but no action.
 The teacher is responsible for discussing with student.
 The Form Tutor will be notified, but no action required.

 - Underprepared

-- Lack of engagement or Unacceptable ATL
+- Lack of engagement

 - No homework

+- Punctuality

 - Other reason must be stated in description

-- 2. Second Sanction Reflection Time To be issued by Head of Prep / Prep Deputy Head following a review of Prep Academic Flags.
+- 2. Second Sanction Reflection Time To be issued by Head of Pre-Prep & Prep / Prep Deputy Head following a review of Prep Reminder Flags.
 Students will also be discussed at Prep meetings.

 Prep Pastoral Concerns - ALL should be recorded on CPOMS.
 The Prep Department may choose to use Reflection Time as a sanction for poor behaviour.
-Sanction to be recorded by Head of Prep / Deputy Head of Prep following discussion.
+Sanction to be recorded by Head of Pre-Prep & Prep / Deputy Head of Prep following discussion.